Talking about the Past

 This tense is used most often in the written language, such as novels and newspapers, and is used less often in the spoken language.
 The amount that this tense is used in the spoken language varies by region, and is used the least in in southern German speaking areas.
 The Präteritum form of some verbs however, such as sein, haben, wollen, and a few others, is very common in the spoken language and sometimes even required.

-The following table shows the simple past tense for regular verbs, also called weak verbs.
+The following table shows the simple past tense for German regular verbs, which are also called weak verbs.

 Simple Past